aszepieniec/stark-anatomy/docs/faster.md

                 quotient = tcv / transition_zerofier[current_index]
 ```

-At this point what is left is switching to fast polynomial arithmetic outside of the context of preprocessing.
+At this point, what remains is to switch to fast polynomial arithmetic outside the context of preprocessing.
 The first opportunity is interpolating the trace.

 ```python
 # class FastStark: